pulumi/pulumi/docs/design/clouds.md

 TODO: this section is out of date.
 We no longer target CloudFormation, and instead orchestrate resource CRUD manually.

-Each Mu Stack compiles into a [CloudFormation Stack]( http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html), leveraging a 1:1 mapping.
-The only exceptions to this rule are resource types that map directly to a CloudFormation resource name, backed either by a standard AWS resource -- such as `AWS::S3::Bucket` -- or a custom one -- such as one of the Mu primitive types.
+Each Coconut Stack compiles into a [CloudFormation Stack]( http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html), leveraging a 1:1 mapping.
+The only exceptions to this rule are resource types that map directly to a CloudFormation resource name, backed either by a standard AWS resource -- such as `AWS::S3::Bucket` -- or a custom one -- such as one of the Coconut primitive types.

 We also leverage [cross-Stack references]( http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/walkthrough-crossstackref.html) to wire up references.

 This approach means that you can still leverage all of the same CloudFormation tooling on AWS should you need to.
 For example, your IT team might have existing policies and practices in place that can be kept.
-Managing Stacks through the Mu tools, however, is still ideal, as it is easier to keep your code, metadata, and live site in synch.
+Managing Stacks through the Coconut tools, however, is still ideal, as it is easier to keep your code, metadata, and live site in synch.

 TODO(joe): we need a strategy for dealing with AWS limits exhaustion; e.g.
     http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html.

-TODO(joe): should we support "importing" or "referencing" other CloudFormation Stacks, not in the Mu system?
+TODO(joe): should we support "importing" or "referencing" other CloudFormation Stacks, not in the Coconut system?

-The most interesting question is how Mu projects the primitive concepts in the system into CloudFormation metadata.
+The most interesting question is how Coconut projects the primitive concepts in the system into CloudFormation metadata.
 For most Stacks, this is just "composition" that falls out from name substitution, etc.; however, the primitive concepts introduce "abstraction" and therefore manifest as groupings of physical constructs.
 Let us take them in order.

 TODO(joe): I'm still unsure whether each of these should be a custom CloudFormation resource type (e.g.,
-    `Mu::Container`, `Mu::Gateway`, etc).
+    `Coconut::Container`, `Coconut::Gateway`, etc).
 This could make it a bit nicer to view in the AWS tools because you'd see our logical constructs rather than the deconstructed form.
 It's a little less nice, however, in that it's more complex implementation-wise, requiring dynamic Lambda actions that I'd prefer to be static compilation actions.

-`mu/container` maps to a single `AWS::EC2::Instance`.
+`coconut/container` maps to a single `AWS::EC2::Instance`.
 However, by default, it runs a custom AMI that uses our daemon for container management, including configuration, image pulling policies, and more.
 (Note that, later on, we will see that running a CaaS layer completely changes the shape of this particular primitive.)

-`mu/gateway` maps to a `AWS::ElasticLoadBalancing::LoadBalancer` (specifically, an [Application Load Balancer]( https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/)).
+`coconut/gateway` maps to a `AWS::ElasticLoadBalancing::LoadBalancer` (specifically, an [Application Load Balancer]( https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/)).
 Numerous policies are automatically applied to target the Services wired up to the Gateway, including routine rules and tables.
 In the event that a Stack is publically exported from the Cluster, this may also entail modifications of the overall Cluster's Ingress/Egress rules.

-TODO: `mu/lambda` and `mu/event` are more, umm, difficult.
+TODO: `coconut/lambda` and `coconut/event` are more, umm, difficult.

-`mu/volume` is an abstract Stack type and so has no footprint per se.
+`coconut/volume` is an abstract Stack type and so has no footprint per se.
 However, implementations of this type exist that do have a footprint.
-For example, `aws/ebs/volume` derives from `mu/volume`, enabling easy EBS-based container persistence.
+For example, `aws/ebs/volume` derives from `coconut/volume`, enabling easy EBS-based container persistence.
 Please refer to the section below on native AWS Stacks to understand how this particular one works.

-`mu/autoscaler` generally maps to an `AWS::AutoScaling::AutoScalingGroup`, however, like the Gateway's mapping to the ELB, its mapping to the AWS scaling group entails a lot of automatic policy to properly scale attached Services.
+`coconut/autoscaler` generally maps to an `AWS::AutoScaling::AutoScalingGroup`, however, like the Gateway's mapping to the ELB, its mapping to the AWS scaling group entails a lot of automatic policy to properly scale attached Services.

 The general case is any Stack marked `intrinsic: true`.
 These are mapped in a cloud backend-specific manner.
 For example, AWS offers an `aws/x/cf` Stack type, which merely turns around and generates CloudFormation templates.